suzannepk/slurm_HPCC/README.md

 ```
 The output from hello_mpi_omp
 ```
-MPI 000 - OMP 000 - HWT 001 - Node crusher035
+MPI 000 - OMP 000 - HWT 001 - Node frontier035
 ```
-This means MPI task 000 ran on hardware thread 001 on node 35.
+This means MPI task 000 and OpenMP process 000 ran on hardware thread 001 on node 35.
 The OpemMP process ID defaults to 000 in hello_mpi_omp, when we have no processes running.

-To see if you got the same result from your job do
+To see if you got the same result from your job do:

 ```
 ls